ibportugal/mms142-groupk-2023.github.io/README.md

 _What is Bubble.io?
 A guide to building a Bubble app for beginners._ (n.d.)
 Airdev. https://www.airdev.co/post/what-is-bubble-beginners-guide-building-bubble-app

 _What is Bubble.io?
 Your Guide to the Top No-Code Platform._ (2023).
 LowCode Agency. https://www.lowcode.agency/blog/bubble-io

+Lee, P. (2018, April 5).
+What You Need to Know About the Lightning Platform.
+Salesforce. https://www.salesforce.com/blog/about-the-lightning-platform-blog/

+Nguyen, A. (n.d.).
+A Guiding Light To Leverage Salesforce Low Code Platform.
+Synodus. https://synodus.com/blog/low-code/salesforce-low-code/

 Carroll, N., Móráin, L., Garrett, D., & Jamnadass, A. (2021).
 The Importance of Citizen Development for Digital Transformation.
 Cutter IT Journal, 34, 5-9. https://www.researchgate.net/publication/350734831_The_Importance_of_Citizen_Development_for_Digital_Transformation